GKthom/Priors-for-safe-exploration/README.md

 # Priors-for-safe-exploration
-Implementation of "Learning Transferable Priors for Safe Exploration in Reinforcement Learning"
+Implementation of "Learning Transferable Domain Priors for Safe Exploration in Reinforcement Learning"

 ### Prerequisites